sara-nl/clouddocs/security_groups.markdown

 TODOcument full section

 2015.05.07 - It **doesn't** work:
 * For starters, contextualisation doesn't work: the newly attached nic gets recognised by the OS, but it doesn't get an IP.
-Even if you run `/etc/init.d/vmcontext start`
+Even if you run `/etc/init.d/vmcontext start`.
+In fact, the contextualisation disk doesn't get any new values for the newly attached nic.
 * If you start a VM without any nic attached and then you hot-plug one nic with only Security Group 103 attached, then...
 ```